North Georgia Rivers

 What is October Caddis and when does it hatch on the Tuck?

-October Caddis is a large caddis (size 8–10) that hatches on the Tuckasegee in October and November as delayed-harvest season opens.
-Its big profile makes it a productive fall pattern, fished alongside Blue-Winged Olives and midges and the streamers that move the larger stocked browns.
+October Caddis is a large caddis (size 8–10) with an orange body that hatches on the Tuckasegee in October and November as delayed-harvest season opens.
+Its big profile makes it a productive fall dry and a confidence dropper anchor, fished alongside Blue-Winged Olives and midges and the streamers that move the larger stocked browns.

 Fish the Tuck in its prime